kusumi/makefs/README.md

     + Use *"-o ufstype=ufs2"* (FreeBSD UFS2) for an image created with *"-o version=2"*.

++ ZFS support which exists in recent FreeBSD makefs(8) is unsupported.

 ## Bug

 + mtree(5) related options are currently unsupported.